iTwin/presentation/packages/hierarchies-react/README.md

                   ecClassId: { selector: "this.ECClassId" },
                   ecInstanceId: { selector: "this.ECInstanceId" },
                   nodeLabel: {
-                    selector: await labelsQueryFactory.createSelectClause({ classAlias: "this", className: "BisCore.Model" }),
+                    selector: await labelsQueryFactory.createSelectClause({ classAlias: "this", className: "BisCore.PhysicalModel" }),
                   },
-                  grouping: {
-                    byClass: true,
-                  },
                   hasChildren: false,
                 })}
-              FROM BisCore.Model this
+              FROM BisCore.PhysicalModel this
-              WHERE this.ParentModel IS NULL
             `,
           },
         },